worldmaking/digm5010/steering.md

 }
 ```

+Perhaps it is a good idea to script a simple sketch with locomoting agents before going further.

+Perhaps we should start from pseudocode?

 ## Steering

 Now all we need to do is work out the force, which can be a sum of multiple forces, external and internal

 - Global direction, e.g. gravity, wind
-- Random walk
+- Random walks
-- Seek & flee: derive desired velocity from a the relative vector toward (or away from) a target point.
+- Seek & flee: derive desired velocity from the relative vector toward (or away from) a target point.
 Given a desired velocity, the steering force is obtained by subtracting the current velocity.
 Intensity decreases as distance decreases.
+  - Perhaps the desired/feared point is the mouse?
 - Avoidance (e.g. avoiding obstacles, and/or each other): intensity increases as relative distance decreases.

 It may be better to separate force calculation and locomotion into different loops over the population.
-Why?
+Why would that be?

+What to do for force calculations around the edges?
 If you want to have a 'toroidal' space, where exiting one edge means re-entering at the opposite edge, you may need to compute relative position vectors wrapped in a range of -canvas.width/2 to +canvas.width/2.
 For example:

 ```js
 // wrap vector `v` in the region of [-w/2, -h/2] to [w/2, h/2]